repco-org/repco/docs/intro.md

 ---
 # repco

-_Repco_ (Repository of Community Media) is an application that deals with the collection, management and distribution of community-based media.
+_Repco_ (Replication & Collector) is an application that deals with the collection, management and distribution of community-based media.
 Community media is defined as media (audio, video, pictures) that are produced by community-based, mostly non-commercial media creators.
 This includes Community Radio stations, recordings of events and lectures, Podcasters, and other media collections.

 Goals: